EECS150/asic_labs_fa21/lab3/spec.md

 **a) Check the waveforms in DVE.
 Submit a screenshot and report the clk-q delay of `state[0]` in `GCDctrl0` at 17.5 ns.
 Which line in the sdf file specifies this delay?**

 ## Build Your Divider
-Now that you understand how to use the tools to synthesize and simulate the GCD implementation.
 In this section, you will build a parameterized divider of unsigned integers.
-Some initial code has been provided to you to get started.
-To keep the control logic simple, the divider module uses input signal `start` to begin the computation at the next clock cycle, and asserts output signal `done` to HIGH when the division result is valid.
+Some initial code has been provided to help you get started.
+To keep the control logic simple, the divider module uses an input signal `start` to begin the computation at the next clock cycle, and asserts an output signal `done` to HIGH when the division result is valid.
 The input `dividend` and `divisor` should be registered when `start` is HIGH.
 You are not required to handle corner cases such as dividing by 0.
-You are free to modify the skeleton code to adopt ready/valid instead, but it is not required.
+You are free to modify the skeleton code to implement a ready/valid interface instead, but it is not required.

 It is suggested that you implement the divide algorithm described [here](http://bwrcs.eecs.berkeley.edu/Classes/icdesign/ee141_s04/Project/Divider%20Background.pdf).
 Use the **Divide Algorithm Version 2** (slide 9).
 A simple testbench skeleton is also provided to you.
 You should change it to add more test vectors,